Many or all companies we feature compensate us. Compensation and editorial

 • Repayment options: To repay Hometap’s share, you can sell your home, refinance, or buy out Hometap using a loan or savings.

 • Unique features: Hometap assigns you a dedicated investment manager who walks you through the process.
-Homeowners can also access the Home Equity Dashboard, which allows you to see your home’s current and future equity, explore different appreciation scenarios, and forecast the cost and return on investment for various home renovations.
+Homeowners can also access the Home Equity Dashboard, which allows you to see your home’s current and estimated future equity, explore different appreciation scenarios, and forecast the cost and return on investment for various home renovations.

 Who’s eligible for a Hometap home equity investment?

+Hometap offers home equity investments to homeowners who meet specific criteria.
 If married, spouses typically must be included on the application, ensuring legal and financial obligations are clear for all parties involved.

 Here’s a detailed look at the eligibility requirements: